 My tips to enjoy the best of Tanjung Bira

 Avoid taking disposables and make sure to collect the rubbish you produce.
-The beach, although beautiful, suffers from the problem that is common throughout Indonesia: incorrect handling of rubbish.
-Let?s try to do our part and not contribute even more to this situation.
+The beach, although beautiful, suffers from the problem that is common throughout Indonesia: incorrect handling of the rubbish.
+Let’s try to do our part and not contribute even more to this situation.